lsst-dm/dmtn-020/index.rst

    it, but other approaches are possible (one-to-one interactions between developers and technical manager, managerial fiat, etc).

    Do not overload developers.
+Take vacations and holidays into account.
 The sprint should describe a plausible amount of work for the time available.

 #.
 Execution.